AmarBhogal/Tic-Tac-Toe/README.md

 # Tic-tac-toe
-Tic tac toe created in python

 I created the game Tic Tac Toe in python.
+Mainly for use for keyboards with a numerical keypad.

 Enjoy!